smart1206/react-redux-test-fe/README.md

-# React-redux Frontend
+# React-Redux Frontend

-React-redux frontend using the Express API endpoint.
+React-Redux frontend using the Express API endpoint.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts